Brian Hewson: 1958

 1958 was Hewson's best season, in addition to winning a gold medal in the European Games, he also produced his best times over the half mile and the mile and their metric equivalent times, which when added to his record performances of previous years made him the fastest-ever Englishman over 880 yards, running a personal best in 1958 of 1:47.0, 1000 metres, 1000 yards and 1500 metres running a personal best in 3:41.1, whilst only Derek Johnson had run faster over 800 metres and Roger Bannister and Derek Ibbotson had run faster over the mile.

-1958 European Athletic Championships Sweden

-Hewson won a Gold Medal in the Men's 1500 metres at The European Championships in Stockholm on 24 August 1958 in a time of 3:41.9.
+Hewson won a gold medal in the Men's 1500 metres at The European Championships in Stockholm on 24 August 1958 in a time of 3:41.9.
+He also regained his AAA title at the 1958 AAA Championships and won a fourth AAA title at the 1959 AAA Championships.

 1960 Olympics Rome Italy

 Hewson damaged a calf muscle six weeks before the Rome Olympics and so selectors insisted he run the 800 metres.
 In his qualifying heat he led for 700 metres before being passed by three runners, meaning that he came fourth and so was eliminated from the 800 metres final.